anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 <a name="8.3"></a>
 ## 8.3 Terms and Resources

+**Terms utilized throughout this chapter are intended to align with CVC definitions, and their use through CVC documentation, guidelines, and standards.**

 NFVI+VNF testing will be performed for **Verification** and **Validations** purpose.

 - **Verification** will be used to indicate conformance to design requirement specifications.
 Activities involved Reviews and Walk-Throughs to ensure the NFVI is delivered per implementation specifications.